 What’s more, in direct contrast to many points- and miles-based credit cards, cash back rewards cannot be devalued by issuers, and you won’t have to wait for a vacation that may be months away to benefit from redemption.
 Keep in mind, however, that you will not accrue earnings on interest payments – yet another reason to always pay in full!

 - Lack Of Annual Fee Takes A Load Off Your Wallet (And Mind): Many of the best rewards credit cards require users to pay annual membership dues in return for their elevated earning rates.
 Citi’s Double Cash isn’t one of them.
 And that’s all you really need to know.

-Cash Back Redemption Flexibility: Cardholders may redeem cash back earnings in the following forms:
+Cash Back Redemption Flexibility: Cardholders may redeem cash back earnings for a:

-- Direct Deposit to Citi Savings or Checking Account
+- Direct deposit to a Citi savings or checking account

 - Welcome Home To A Bill: Double Cash assesses a 3% surcharge on transactions processed internationally.
 While this is common among credit cards, it’s also a deal breaker if you regularly travel outside the U.S. In such a case, you'll want to get a Visa or Mastercard with no foreign transaction fee.

 - Redemption Is Not Without Restriction: Cash back earnings can only be redeemed once you’ve accrued at least $25.